JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

 * ssmis-f18
 * atms-n20

-The script to get these background and observation files is already in fv3-bundle.
+The script to get these background and observation files is in the container.
 But, before we run it, we should find a good place to run our application.
-If you are using an application container, ``fv3-bundle`` is inside the container so that directory is read-only; that will not do.
-Or, if you are using a development container, you could write to it but it is good practice to keep the repository clean of output files.
+The ``fv3-bundle`` directory is inside the container and thus read-only, so that will not do.

-So, whichever container you are running in, it's a good idea to copy the files you need over to your home directory that is dedicated to running the tutorial:
+So, you'll need to copy the files you need over to your home directory that is dedicated to running the tutorial:

 .. code-block:: bash

    mkdir -p $HOME/jedi/tutorials
-   cp -r <path-to-fv3-bundle>/tutorials/Hofx $HOME/jedi/tutorials
+   cp -r /opt/jedi/fv3-bundle/tutorials/Hofx $HOME/jedi/tutorials
    cd $HOME/jedi/tutorials/Hofx

-Here ``<path-to-fv3-bundle>`` is the path to your copy of ``fv3-bundle``.
-If you previously did the :doc:`Run JEDI in a Container <run-jedi>` tutorial this will be ``/opt/jedi/fv3-bundle``.
-Or, if you did the :doc:`Building and Testing FV3 Bundle <dev-container>` tutorial, this may be ``$HOME/jedi/fv3-bundle``.

 We'll call ``$HOME/jedi/tutorials/Hofx`` the run directory.